5l1v3r1/TwitterPhishing/README.md

 # TwitterSniper

-Brute Force Attack On Twitter Script
+Brute Force Attack On Twitter Account Script

 # you need to install mechanicalsoup